Guthrie Theater: History

 In 1959, Sir Tyrone Guthrie published a small invitation in the drama page of The New York Times soliciting communities' interest and involvement in a resident theater.
 Out of the seven cities that responded, the Twin Cities showed not only interest but also eagerness for the project.

 Frank Whiting, the director of the University of Minnesota Theater, introduced Guthrie to the arts community in the Twin Cities and helped gather support that persuaded Guthrie to locate his theater in Minneapolis.
-With the help of the newly founded Tyrone Guthrie Theater Foundation a fundraising effort raised over US$2 million.
-The new theater was completed in 1963 in time for the May 7 opening of Hamlet.
-During its first season the Guthrie featured well known stage actors Hume Cronyn, Jessica Tandy and Zoe Caldwell and featured a group of younger actors including George Grizzard, Ellen Geer and Joan van Ark.
-Tyrone Guthrie served as Artistic Director until 1966 and continued to direct at the theater he founded until 1969, two years before his death.
-In 1966 Douglas Campbell was named Artistic Director.
+With the help of the newly founded Tyrone Guthrie Theater Foundation, a fundraising effort raised over US$2 million.
+The new theater was completed in 1963, in time for the May 7 opening of Hamlet.
+During its first season the Guthrie featured well known stage actors Hume Cronyn, Jessica Tandy and Zoe Caldwell as well as a group of younger actors including George Grizzard, Ellen Geer and Joan van Ark.
+Tyrone Guthrie served as Artistic Director until 1966, and continued to direct at the theater he founded until 1969, two years before his death.
+In 1966 Douglas Campbell was named as the next artistic director of the Guthrie, succeeding the theater's founder and namesake.

-Throughout the 1960s the Guthrie found critical acclaim in its productions of Henry V, St. Joan, Caucasian Chalk Circle, Three Sisters and The House of Atreus.
-In 1968 the production of The House of Atreus was taken on the road in a national tour that was a first for a resident theater.
-Also starting in 1968, the Guthrie began a tradition of producing plays on smaller stages in the Twin Cities area, including the Crawford-Livingston Theater in St. Paul and The Other Place.
+Throughout the 1960s, the Guthrie found critical acclaim in its productions of Henry V, St. Joan, Caucasian Chalk Circle, Three Sisters and The House of Atreus.
+In 1968, the Guthrie's production of The House of Atreus was taken on the road for a national tour, a first for a resident theater.
+Also starting in 1968, the Guthrie established the tradition of producing plays on smaller stages within the Twin Cities area, including the Crawford-Livingston Theater in St. Paul and The Other Place.

-In 1971, Michael Langham became artistic director and produced classic plays including Oedipus Rex, Love's Labour's Lost, She Stoops to Conquer, and A Streetcar Named Desire.
-After Langham left in 1977, the Guthrie crossed a milestone of sorts when for the first time it selected an artistic director that was not a respected collaborator or friend of Tyrone Guthrie.
-That year Alvin Epstein was selected as artistic director and was the first American to fill that role.
+In 1971, Michael Langham became the Guthrie's next artistic director, staging classic productions which included Oedipus Rex, Love's Labour's Lost, She Stoops to Conquer, and A Streetcar Named Desire.

+After Langham left in 1977, the Guthrie crossed a milestone of sorts when, for the first time in its history, it selected as artistic director the American Alvin Epstein, the first person to hold that post who wasn't previously known within the world of theater as either an established collaborator with, or personal friend of, founder Tyrone Guthrie.
+Epstein's selection for the post also marked the first time in the theater's history that the position of artistic director was held by an American.